What We Treat

-Back pain is a common condition, affecting up to 90% of adults at some point in their lifetime.
+Lower Back Pain is a common symptom, affecting up to 90% of adults at some point in their lifetime.
 Up to 50% of sufferers will have more than one episode.
-Back pain is not a specific disease, rather it is a symptom that may occur from a variety of different disease processes (that range from ‘acutely inflamed and irritable’, to ‘chronic and/or degenerative’).
+Lower Back Pain is not a specific disease, rather it is a symptom that may occur from a variety of different disease processes (that range from ‘acutely inflamed and irritable’, to ‘chronic and/or degenerative’).

-Back pain is second only to the common cold as a cause of lost days at work.
-It is also one of the most common reasons for visiting the GP or a hospital's A and E department.
-In up to 85% of people with back pain, despite a thorough medical examination, no specific cause of the pain can be identified.
-Chiropractors, however, specialize in the diagnosis and treatment of the conditions that cause Back Pain (throughout the entire spine), and will be able to determine the cause and correct method of treatment for your specific episode of back pain.
+‘Lower Back Pain’ is second only to the common cold as a cause of lost days at work.
+It is also one of the most common reasons for visiting the GP or a Hospital's A & E department.
+Chiropractors specialize in the diagnosis and treatment of the conditions that cause Back Pain (throughout the entire spine), and will be able to determine the cause and correct method of treatment for it.

-Neck pain is not a specific disease.
-It is a symptom which may occur from a variety of different diseases.
-Pain in the neck can be due to a specific Injury (of muscle, ligament, or joint capsule), a mechanical overload/ or repetitive muscular overuse problem, an irritated/compromised nerve caused by a bulge in one of the discs between the vertebrae, or from arthritis of the neck.
-It can range from very mild discomfort to severe pain.
-Your Chiropractor is trained to diagnose the varying causes of neck pain and will be able to recommend a suitable treatment program.
+Neck Pain is a common symptom which may occur from a variety of different causes.
+Neck Pain can be due to a specific Injury (of muscle, ligament, or joint capsule), a mechanical overload/ or repetitive muscular overuse problem, an irritated/compromised nerve caused by damage to one of the ‘intervertebral’ discs, or from arthritis of the joints of the neck.
+The discomfort can range from very mild to severe.
+Your Chiropractor is trained to diagnose the varying causes of Neck Pain and will be able to recommend a suitable treatment program aimed at addressing it.

 Headaches (Migraines and Cervicogenic Headaches)